Redwind12/BitBoardCheckers/README.md

 ---

-## ✅ Features Implemented
+##  Features Implemented

-✔ Bitboard-based board representation
+ Bitboard-based board representation,
-✔ Piece movement (diagonal)
+ Piece movement (diagonal),
-✔ Single captures (jumping opponent pieces)
+ Single captures (jumping opponent pieces),
-✔ King promotion when reaching the last row
+ King promotion when reaching the last row,
-✔ Turn switching
+ Turn switching,
-✔ Win detection when the opponent has no pieces
+ Win detection when the opponent has no pieces,
-✔ Board display after each move
+ Board display after each move,

 ---

-## ✅ Sample Moves to Test
+##  Sample Moves to Test

 Use this sequence to test movement, capturing, and promotion: